leichen88/hugo-svelte-starter/README.md

 ## Get started

-Clone the git repository to your local system
+Clone the git repository to your local system.

 ```
 git clone https://github.com/leichen88/hugo-svelte-starter.git
 ```

-Navigate to the svelte folder in new directory
+Navigate to the svelte folder in new directory.

 ```
 cd hugo-svelte-starter/svelte